addy-dclxvi/blog/content/post/configuring-urxvt.md

 fc-list | grep "Iosevka"
 ```

-Replace Iosevka with other font name you want.
+Replace Iosevka with the other font name you want.
 Letterspace variable handles the space
 between characters.
 Linespace variable handles the linespacing between characters vertically.
 Geometry handles the URxvt size on launch.
 InternalBorder handles the terminal paddings,
 for aesthetic reason.
 But don't set the paddings too much, we should care about usability too.